Sudan’s Khartoum targeted by RSF drones for third day after airport reopens

 The paramilitary Rapid Support Forces (RSF) have targeted Sudan’s capital Khartoum and its main airport with drones, a day after the first passenger flight in two years landed in the city amid the civil war.

-The government-aligned Sudanese Armed Foces (SAF) intercepted the drones Thursday, which caused no damage, a military official who spoke on condition of anonymity to The Associated Press said.
+The government-aligned Sudanese Armed Forces (SAF) intercepted the drones on Thursday, which caused no damage, a military official who spoke on condition of anonymity told The Associated Press news agency.
 The RSF and SAF did not immediately acknowledge the attack.

 Recommended Storieslist of 3 items